The Stone Poneys (album): Notes on the tracks

 The songs on this album typically shade more toward the "folk" than the "rock" side of the folk-rock musical genre.
 Kenny Edwards recalls of these sessions: "The first record was just basically bass, drums, and us: the live representation of what we did, with the addition of a rhythm section.
 I don't think that we had any radio play."
 The themes on the songs are familiar ones from folk music: the seasons, weather, stars, trains, love.
 "Sweet Summer Blue and Gold" b/w "All the Beautiful Things" is the only single released from the album, with very limited success.

 The majority of the songs (including both sides of the 45) were written by bandmembers Bobby Kimmel and Kenny Edwards – Edwards alone wrote "Back Home" – and all of their songs are performed in precise three-part harmony.
 Kimmel and Edwards had already started writing songs together before Ronstadt moved to L.A., and they were probably being written with group singing in mind.
 Although she has sung harmony vocals many times over her career – notably on the Trio and Trio II albums that she recorded with Dolly Parton and Emmylou Harris – these songs are unlike any other material that Ronstadt has recorded, particularly since her voice is at the same level as those of the two men.

 Even on her solo performances, her vocals are rather under-stated: Ronstadt was far from self-assured at this point in her career.
 Of her lead vocals on "2:10 Train", Richie Unterberger has written: "Although Ronstadt was herself quite young when she sang it, she did so with reasonable conviction, though it was really the knowing world-weariness of the song itself that carried the day."
 Her lead on the single verse in "Train and the River" comes as a revelation, since it best shows off the gorgeous tones in Linda's voice that drove her career to great heights in years to come – perhaps because Linda did not have to carry the whole song.
-(This is not the same song as the one of the same name by Jimmy Giuffre).
+(This is not the same song as the one with the same name by Jimmy Giuffre).